Teachers Reveal Their Ideal Thank You Gifts

 A potted plant that sits prettily on a desktop adds some life and colour to the classroom—and can be taken home for the summer to be enjoyed.
 Terrariums full of succulents are a trendy choice and have the added bonus of being hard to kill.

 At the end of the day, a teacher, principal, or school staff member just wants to know they’re working as hard as they are for a reason.
 ‘Year-long relationships with your children are very meaningful for us, so a few words of thanks really do mean the world.’ says Kate, an elementary teacher from Toronto, Ontario.
 In fact, every teacher we asked said that a handwritten card, thank you note, letter, poem, or even drawing was the best gift they could imagine receiving.
+If you know there are causes close to teacher’s heart, a charitable gift might be just the thing.

 ‘I have a box of letters written by parents about their child’s experiences in Kindergarten.
 Sometimes when I feel upset about something that may have happened, I open it up and read all the kind words parents had to say.
 We (teachers) really do appreciate those.’ – Lisa, Kindergarten teacher